NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Evaluation

 \subsection{Ablation Study}

-We proceed to evaluate the effectiveness of different design modules in \sysname, focusing on four aspects: time-frequency input (TF), block-recurrent attention module (BR), multi-loss learning (m-loss), and a more detailed experiment on the impact of each loss function.
+We evaluate the effectiveness of key design in \sysname, focusing on four aspects: time-frequency input (TF), block-recurrent attention module (BR), multi-loss learning (m-loss), and a detailed analysis of the impact of each loss function.

 \head{Time-frequency Input} To evaluate the effectiveness of time-frequency learning, we replaced the time-frequency dual channel with two time-domain channels.
 In doing so, we observed an increase in ATE from 1.08m to 1.49m, as shown in \fig\ref{fig:ablation}.
 The result confirms that representing sensory data in the time-frequency domain improves learning outcomes.